buicongnguyen/mfcExam/README.md

 	changes :
 	hard disk sync with cloud
-	some file does not need:
-		some file continuous generate
+	some file do not need to be sync to github: some file continuously generate
-		--> not sync --> delete :
+		--> not sync --> should be ignored :

 		Github:
 		repository -> repository setting